-- Boil the two eggs by placing them in a saucepan full of cold water.
+- Boil Eggs: the two eggs by placing them in a saucepan full of cold water.
 Bring to a boil, then cook for 6 minutes.
 Immediately plunge the eggs in a ice water bath for 10 minutes.
 Crack the shells all around, then gently peel them and rinse off any tiny shells.
 Blot them dry with paper towel and cut in half lengthwise.
 If desired, sprinkle the eggs with salt and pepper.

 - Make sure there are sweet, sour, and salty items set out.

 - Want happy guests?
 Serve a variety of food items for grazing.